Synchronous query runners¶

 const connection = new DBConnection(new BetterSqlite3QueryRunner(db, { promise: SynchronousPromise }));

-// Do your queries here, surrounding it by the sync function.
+// Do your queries here, surrounding each one with the sync function.
 For example:

 const selectCompanies = sync(